-- Any investment credit recapture amount if the basis of the property was reduced in the tax year the property was placed in service under section 50(c)(1) (or the corresponding provision of prior law).
-See section 50(c)(2) (or the corresponding provision of prior law). - Ány section 179 or 280F(b)(2) recapture amount included in gross income in a prior tax year because the business use of the property decreased to 50% or less. - Any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture. - Any basis increase for qualified electric vehicle credit recapture. - Any basis increase for recapture of the employer-provided childcare facility credit - Any basis increase for recapture of the alternative motor vehicle credit. - Any basis increase for recapture of the alternative fuel vehicle refueling property credit. - Any qualified disaster expense recapture under section 198A(d).
+• Any investment credit recapture amount if the basis of the property was reduced in the tax year the property was placed in service under section 50(c)(1) (or the corresponding provision of prior law).
+See section 50(c)(2) (or the corresponding provision of prior law). • Any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture.

+• Any basis increase for qualified electric vehicle credit recapture.

+• Any basis increase for recapture of the employer-provided childcare facility credit.

+• Any basis increase for recapture of the alternative motor vehicle credit.

+• Any basis increase for recapture of the alternative fuel vehicle refueling property credit.

+• Any qualified disaster expense recapture under section 198A(d).